-Keeping to puddings, tofu pudding is ubiquitous in Hong Kong but have you ever had Michelin-recommended tofu pudding?
-As described, Michelin Hong Kong now has a street food section in their guide.
+Keeping to puddings, tofu pudding is a Hong Kong food favorite but have you ever had Michelin-recommended tofu pudding?
+As described, the Michelin Guide now has a section listing the best street food in Hong Kong.
 This purveyor of all things tofu is on it.

-Kung Wo Tofu offers different types of tofu and breakfast dishes, none more popular perhaps than their silken tofu pudding (HKD 10).
+Kung Wo Tofu offers different types of tofu and breakfast dishes, none more popular perhaps than their silken tofu pudding.
 It’s a popular Chinese snack made with the silkiest tofu and a clear syrup.
 Tofu pudding isn’t as soft as Yee Shun’s milk pudding but it’s every bit as delicious.

-A refreshing cup of soy milk (HKD 6) to wash it all down.
+A refreshing cup of soy milk to wash it all down.
 The tofu they use at Kung Wo is as fresh as you can make it which is why it’s so good.

-Their deep-fried tofu (HKD 11) is delicious as well – lightly crispy on the outside and soft and silky in the middle.
+Their deep-fried tofu is delicious as well – lightly crispy on the outside and soft and silky in the middle.
 We had it three years ago and still remember it well.

 Kung Wo Tofu is located in Sham Shui Po.
 It’s one of two Michelin-recommended street food stalls in Sham Shui Po on this list.
 It’s also one of the stops on the Old Kowloon Eats food tour from A Chef’s Tour.